mh2933/ADC_746_2ch/README.md

 # ADC_746_2ch
-reading two adc channels on an stm32f746 and convertsit to voltage, current, Ah.
+reading two adc channels on an stm32f746 and converts it to voltage, current, Ah.